KostasK11235/Language_Parser/README.md

 # Language_Parser

-A parser that reads OPAP .json files with results  from lotteries and check is there is any errors in the .json file.
+  A compiler that checks for errors in a .json file that contains lotterie results from ΟΠΑΠ ΑΕ.
+The compiler consists of two parts, a lexical analyzer (Flex) and a syntax analyzer (Bison).

+  The project.l file contains